 DAY SIX: Kayaking.
 This is a must-do activity, even for the lazy (guides who paddle for you can be hired at extra cost).
 Exploring vast and peaceful mangrove-lined canyons and caves in a silent boat gives you the opportunity to see birds, monkeys and lizards up close.

 DAY SEVEN: Take time out to do some shopping.
-As well as trawling the hundreds of souvenir shops, spend an afternoon strolling around a local market (see Krabi practical info for times).
+As well as trawling the hundreds of souvenir shops, spend an afternoon strolling around a local market, or visit the weekend night makret in town (see Krabi practical info for times).
 For a true flavour of Krabi, sample some of the food on offer – it’s clean and cheap, so don’t be afraid to experiment.

 2 weeks in Krabi